DarceyHaddow/TSIPersonalProject/README.md

 * Class: CreateFileTest contains 2 unit tests for the CreateFile Class.
 * Class: WriteFileTest contains 1 unit test for the WriteFile Class.
 * Class: ReadFileTest contains 1 mock for the ReadFile Class.
 This class has an external call.
-* Class: PlayGametest contains 3 doubles (a mock, a stub and a fake) for the PlayGame Class.
+* Class: PlayGametest contains 4 doubles (including a mock, a stub and a fake) for the PlayGame Class.

 # Strategy Design Pattern
 * The Interface is called Strategy